crisostomi/gladia-website/content/authors/tallini/_index.md

 # Short bio (displayed in user profile at end of posts)
 bio: >
     I'm a Computer Science PhD with Math Bachelor and passion.
-Right now I'm working on AI for Music.
+Right now I'm working on AI for music and vector quantile regression.
     I like to sing, also.

 # Interests to show in About widget
 interests:
-  - Artificial Intelligence
   - AI for Music
+  - Vector Quantile Regression
-  - Denoising Diffusion
+  - Optimal Transport
-  - Neural Network Compression

 # Social/Academic Networking
 # For available icons, see: https://wowchemy.com/docs/getting-started/page-builder/#icons